 You’ve recently won an EPSRC RSE Fellowship – congratulations!
 Can you give a brief overview of your project?

-How long did it take you to write your Fellowship application?
+How long did it take you to write your Fellowship application (Any other thoughts/advice on the application process?)

 Who are your project partners?